 REALTIME QA has time sensitivity, which several prior works addressed on various NLP tasks.
-Here we discuss its relation to long-standing summarization and text retrieval tasks (§4.1), as well as recent work on temporal misalignment between training and evaluation (§4.2).
-We then discuss its connections to broad frameworks of dynamic evaluations (§4.3) and open domain QA (§4.4).
+Here we discuss its relation to long-standing summarization and text retrieval tasks, as well as recent work on temporal misalignment between training and evaluation.
+We then discuss its connections to dynamic evaluations and open-domain OA.

-4.1 Summarization/Retrieval over Time

-Temporal (or timeline) summarization is a task that retrieves documents from the web and provides their summary over time (Catizone et al., 2006; Aslam et al., 2013, 2014, 2015; Martschat and Markert, 2017, 2018).
+Summarization/Retrieval over Time Temporal (or timeline) summarization is a task that retrieves documents from the web and provides their summary over time (Catizone et al., 2006; Aslam et al., 2013, 2014, 2015; Martschat and Markert, 2017, 2018).
 Update summarization (Witte et al., 2007; Dang and Owczarzak, 2008) and new event detection/track (Allan et al., 1998; Li et al., 2005) are tasks that monitor and track newly-added information.
 Prior work created datasets and systems for these tasks (Tran et al., 2013, 2015; Wang et al., 2015; Chen et al., 2019; Gholipour Ghalandari and Ifrim, 2020).
 Their evaluations are usually executed statically, with information available at the time of data collection.

 In contrast, the TREC real-time summarization track evaluates systems in real time during a 1-2 week evaluation period (Lin et al., 2016, 2017; Sequiera et al., 2018).
 Several other works and initiatives focused particularly on financial news summarization (Filippova et al., 2009; Passali et al., 2021) or emergency management technology (Temnikova et al., 2014; Ghosh et al., 2017; McCreadie et al., 2019), including the COVID-19 pandemic (Buntain et al., 2020; Pasquali et al., 2021).
-This work regularly evaluates question answering systems over diverse topics in real time, but we share the goal of dealing with novel and evolving information over time; retrieval or summarization methods from these tasks (e.g., Yan et al., 2011a,b, 2012; Shou et al., 2013) can be combined with models in REALTIME QA to serve various time-sensitive information needs from users.
-REALTIME QA can also be used to evaluate time-sensitive retrieval systems by the downstream question answering performance.
+This work regularly evaluates question answering systems over diverse topics, but we share the goal of dealing with novel and evolving information over time; retrieval or summarization methods from these tasks (e.g., Yan et al., 2011a,b, 2012; Shou et al., 2013) can be combined with models in REALTIME QA to serve various time-sensitive information needs from users.
+REALTIME QA can also be used to evaluate time-sensitive retrieval systems by the downstream QA performance.